Is an Alcohol Overdose?

 What Are the Risk Factors for an Alcohol Overdose?

-Your height and weight will determine how fast your body absorbs alcohol.
-People with thinner body types will absorb alcohol more rapidly.
+Your height and weight determine how fast your body absorbs

-If you have a high tolerance for alcohol or drink quickly by playing drinking games, you may experience alcohol poisoning.
+Having a high tolerance for alcohol or drinking quickly by

 Other Health Conditions